If you have COVID-19, influenza or other respiratory illnesses

 Health clinics – Care around the clock

-For almost all non-urgent illnesses and injuries, you should contact your local health clinic first.
-Visit here to find a health clinic near you.
+For almost all non-urgent illnesses and injuries, you should contact your local health clinic or medical centre first.

 Even at night and on weekends when the clinic is closed, a nurse will be available to answer the phone and give you free advice.
 You can also call HealthLine at 0800 611 116 for free professional health advice at any time.
 More about HealthLine…